-You may not be aware of this but your immune system has two distinct elements that make it up.
-Each one of these elements has its own purpose and its own way of working.
-We believe that it is important for you to understand these differences to be aware of how your immune system functions.
+"box-sizing: border-box; margin: 0px; padding: 0px;">You may not be aware of this, but your immune system has two distinct components.
+Each component has its own purpose and way of working.
+We believe that understanding these differences is important for understanding how your immune system functions.

 Innate and Adaptive Immunity

 The two categories of your immune system are called “innate immunity” and “adaptive immunity”.
 They are both essential for fighting off potential diseases and also for preventing them from getting a foothold.
-It is very important that you understand how they function so that you are aware of how your immune system protects you from disease.
+You must understand how they function so that you are aware of how your immune system protects you from disease.

 Innate Immunity

 Your first line of defense is your innate immunity.
-It stops pathogens from making their way you’re your body in the first place.
-Your innate immunity does not go after any particular type of pathogen.
+It stops pathogens from entering your body.
+Your innate immunity does not target any particular type of pathogen.

 Often innate immunity is non-specific in nature because it will target anything that it discovers in your body that should not be there rather than chase after a specific type of pathogen.
 Two significant parts of your innate immunity that you will be familiar with are your skin and your hair.